zachleat/carouscroll/README.md

 ### Add buttons (optional)

-For maximum styling flexibility, these buttons can be placed anywhere in the document and are tied by an `id` back to the parent scroller.
+For maximum flexibility, these buttons can be placed anywhere in the document and are tied by an `id` back to the parent scroller.

 Make sure you think about the before/after JavaScript experience here.
 This component will remove `disabled` for you but you can add additional styling via your own CSS: `carou-scroll:defined {}`.